 However, if your business isn’t ready with simple, mobile-friendly carts and checkout systems, your customers might think you’re just not worth the effort.

 Boost your sales through mobile marketing

 Year on year, mobiles are becoming smarter, faster and more efficient.

 Cementing themselves more and more into our daily lives, mobile marketing is an investment that’s set to help boost your sales and profits.
 In fact, by 2020 mobile advertising is expected to make up over half of all digital ad spend.

 That’s not to say that mobile marketing should be the only avenue for your business.
 Traditional and desktop marketing still are still profitable.
 But not catering to mobile users can damage your reputation and sales, making you lose potential customers who don’t want the hassle of waiting or switching to a desktop to buy.

 Ultimately, it’s about knowing your audience and catering to them.
-If they’re on mobile, you should be too.
+If they’re on a smartphone, you should be too.